Massahgenesis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 . head /etc/passwd : The script to display the ten first line of the file passwd.
 . head -n 3 iacta | tail -1 : The script to display the 3rd line of iacta file.
 . echo "Best School" > "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)" :The script to create a file named with caracters containing text.
+. ls -la > ls_cwd_content : The script that writes into the file ls_cwd_content the result of the command ls -la.